 - Create Favorites: If you have some logins that you use more than others, you can set them as “favorites” in both apps.

-- Share Passwords Easily Among Family: With the family plan available for both services, each member of the family can have their own private vault and then there is a shared vault for shared accounts like Netflix, Amazon, and others.
+- Share Passwords Easily Among Family: With the family plan available for both services, each member of the family can have a private vault and then there is a shared vault for shared accounts like Netflix, Amazon, and others.

 A quick note about putting all your passwords in a single vault.
 While each of these apps claims to have high security – and I believe them, but…